Mapping a Beauty R1 Bluetooth Remote to Kodi on Batocera

 Why it’s tricky

-Running evtest on the device reveals something annoying: every directional press
+Running evtest on the device reveals something challenging: every directional press

 arrives as three separate event groups before BTN_LEFT is even set: